-Rob Music has 23 years' experience working for health care charities, including the Stroke Association, Research into Ageing, Help the Aged and Endometriosis UK.
-Rob joined Jo's Cervical Cancer Trust in September 2008 bringing a range of skills to the charity including senior management, service development, fundraising, strategy and communications.
-Since then, he has implemented positive change including seeing income increase by over 400%, developed our support services, and implemented a major rebrand, all resulting in greater awareness of cervical cancer and prevention.
-Additionally the charity has built positive relationships with key funders, media, policy and health influencers and Rob has been invited to sit on a number of influential committees.
+Rob Music has 25 years' experience working for a range of health care charities.
+He joined Jo's Cervical Cancer Trust in September 2008 bringing a range of skills including senior management, service development, fundraising, strategy and communications.
+Other charities he has worked for include Help the Aged, Endometriosis UK and The Stroke Association.
+Since joining the charity, he has overseen positive change including a 600% increase in income, the development of new support services, a major rebrand and successful high profile awareness campaigns.
+Additionally the charity has built positive relationships with key funders, media, policy and health influencers and Rob sits on a number of influential committees.

 Head of Support Services

 Rebecca joined Jo's Cervical Cancer Trust in September 2009 as Services Development Manager after being a long-term supporter and volunteer for Jo's.

 Whilst initially beginning her career in media, Rebecca then became an operations manager for BDO LLP for 5 years where she gained skills in people management, operational strategy, training, administration and communication, becoming a qualified NLP practitioner and coach.
 Having always been passionate about communication and helping people, joining Jo's was a natural progression and this has also allowed her to contribute corporate skills to the charity sector.